joshuandwilliams/CDAScorer/docs/_pages/tutorial.md

 ![Record_Coords_Score](./images/Record_Coords_Score.png)

 Using the metadata, identify the corresponding CDA.
 Left click and drag to draw a bounding box around that CDA.
-The box can simply be re-drawn if a mistake is made.
+The box is automatically squared off and kept within the image bounds, and can simply be re-drawn if a mistake is made.

 Then, enter the score between 0 and 6 for that CDA by either pressing the corresponding key or clicking the corresponding button.

 The metadata at the left panel will update to the next CDA to be scored, and the process of recording coordinates and scores can be repeated.

 To quit, click the "Save and Exit" button in the top left.
-Your progress will be saved to the output file location.
+Your progress will be saved to the output file location, and any existing file is first copied to a timestamped ```backup_...``` file.

 If the program is run again on this output file, it will begin where you left off.